dylanwilbur/dylanwilbur.github.io/_posts/2025-05-03-setting-up-new-mac-updated.md

 ```

 ### Snippets
 I use alfred to manage snippets for commonly typed things.
-For instance, typing /em will auto expand out my email, and I can use `cmd+shift+x` to browse these snippets
+For instance, typing /em will auto expand out my email, and I can use `cmd+shift+x` to browse these snippets.

 ### Clipboard History Manager
 Incredibly useful.
-I have `cmd+shift+c` mapped to clipboard history, where I can search through everything that I have copy pasted.
+I have `cmd+shift+c` mapped to clipboard history, where I can search through everything that I have copied to my clipboard.
 Once you get used to using this, it fundamentally changes the way that you interact with your computer.
 Searchable and nice UI, looks like this:
 ![](/assets/images/clipboard.png)

 ### App Switching